Devpathak75/devs-E-shop/README.md

 Edit
 mysql -u <username> -p
 3️⃣ Run the SQL Script:
-Execute the queries from databases/mysql_query.sql to initialize your database.
+Execute the queries from databases to initialize your database.
+Copy paste and execute the MySQL Query from the following file:- Run the Sql Query From this file: [databases/mysql_query.sql](./databases/mysql_query.sql)

 🔑 Setup Mailing Functionality (Gmail App Password) Sign in or create a Gmail account.